fwinkelbauer/Bumpy/README.md

 ## Configuration

-Bumpy's configuration is based on the presence of a `.bumpyconfig` YAML file in the current working directory.
+Bumpy's configuration is based on the presence of a `bumpy.yaml` file in the current working directory.
 This file dictates the behaviour of Bumpy using a pair of glob patterns and regular expressions, e.g:

 ```yaml
 # Example: Search for all .nuspec files in the NuSpec directory